 #5: Vancouver Christmas Market (downtown)

-Cost: Family admission is about $30, plus extra for the carousel rides.
+Cost: Family admission is about $50 at the gate, plus extra for the carousel rides.
+Save money by buying your tickets online ahead of time.
 An unlimited carousel ride pass is $10.
 Children under 7 are free.

 #6: Flyover Canada (downtown Vancouver)